Traditional Japanese building with red foliage in the background Traditional Japanese building with red foliage in the background

 PLACE

-There is a gradual change in the air, a cooling that settles into the mornings and remains through the day.
+There is a gradual shift in the air, a cooling that settles into the mornings and remains throughout the day.
 Light shifts across tiled roofs and wooden eaves.
 Leaves begin to turn, first at the edges, then more fully.
 The city wakes at an even pace.
 Bicycles pass through long shadows.
 A temple bell sounds somewhere nearby.
 Daily life continues with an ease that feels long established.

 Kyoto offers itself gradually.
-Much of what the city holds is carefully maintained through habit and attention.
-Time feels less exact here.
-Movement softens.
-Details begin to stand out.
+Much of what the city holds is sustained through quiet, repeated acts of care.
+Time is taken from the light rather than the clock.
+Movement slows to match it.Details begin to stand out.
 A stone worn smooth by generations of footsteps.
 A garden wall patched and repatched.
 A moment of stillness between one sound and the next.
 Being present becomes simpler, almost instinctive.

 The preparation unfolds without explanation.
 Powder is measured.
 Water is poured.
 The bowl is warmed, dried, and filled.
-When it is placed before us,the tea is beautifully green.
+When it is placed before us, the tea is beautifully green.
 The flavour lingers, clean and steady, carrying something of summer into the early days of autumn.
 Time seems to settle around the moment.

 The garden becomes more distinct as the afternoon progresses.
 Moss covers the stones in deep green.
 The first autumn leaves fall into gravel arranged in careful lines.
 Wind moves lightly through the space.
 Everything feels unforced.
 The season reveals itself through small changes that reward patience.